If you have pain in one eye when you move it, this can have many causes and unfortunately, two can be a brain tumor or an aneurysm.

 “In summary, seek medical attention if you have pain in one eye with movement, especially if there are any other symptoms such as blurry vision, vision loss, double vision, eyelid drooping, redness in or around the eye, or bulging of the eye,” says Dr. Kulkarni.

-Other symptoms that, when paired with eye pain are quite concerning, include excessive tearing, a palpable lump along the side of the nose or near the inner corner of the eye, nasal congestion despite no cold, reduced sense of smell and unexplained nasal bleeding.
+Other symptoms that, when paired with eye pain are quite concerning, include excessive watering, a palpable lump along the side of the nose or near the inner corner of the eye, nasal congestion despite no cold, reduced sense of smell and unexplained nasal bleeding.